learn-co-curriculum/phase-4-nested-resource-routing/README.md

 index of all reviews _for a certain dog house_ (`dog_house.reviews`).

-The condition hinges on whether there's an `:dog_house_id` key in the `params` hash &mdash; in other words, whether the user navigated to `/dog_houses/:dog_house_id/reviews` or simply `/reviews`.
+The condition hinges on whether there's an `:dog_house_id` key in the `params` hash — in other words, whether the user navigated to `/dog_houses/:dog_house_id/reviews` or simply `/reviews`.
 We didn't have to create any new methods or make explicit calls to render new data.
 We just added a simple check for `params[:dog_house_id]`, and we're good to go.